-Museum Log turns each visit into a beautifully illustrated entry — photos, companions, exhibitions, and the favourite piece you won't shut up about.
+A beautifully illustrated logbook for every gallery you visit — photos, companions, exhibitions, the favourite piece.
 Letterboxd, but for museums.

-Free tool — design your tour t-shirtEvery visit lands inside its year card — a hand-drawn grid of the museums you saw, ready to flip through.
+Or design your tour shirt →Every visit lands inside its year card — a hand-drawn grid of the museums you saw, ready to flip through.

 Tap to see the photo.
 Tap again for the date, exhibition, rating, who came with you, and the piece that stopped you in your tracks.